Home

 (1) Jan: Jack London's Birthday Reading ( in connection with month long exhibit) at Alameda Historical Museum.

-(2) Mid-Summer: Joint multi-lingual Reading with Poets of the Vineyard – in Santa Rosa.
-Alameda Island Poets usually has one or two cars offering rides to poets to attend.
+(3) Mid-Summer: Joint multi-lingual Reading with Poets of the Vineyard – in Santa Rosa.
+Alameda Island Poets usually has one or two car ridesharing opportunities for poets to attend.

-ALAMEDA POETS WILL NOT HOLD MONTHLY READINGS AT THE LIBRARY IN 2009 ---On the second Wednesday AIP administrative meetings will take place, all are welcome.
+ALAMEDA POETS WILL NOT HOLD MONTHLY READINGS AT THE LIBRARY IN 2012 ---.

-Poets are invited to read weekly (every Monday night) La Priya India Restuarant, Berkeley (on 51 bus line) coordinated by Mark States
+Poets are invited to read weekly (Monday nights) La Priya India Restaurant, Berkeley (51 bus line) coordinated by local poets.

 Poets are invited to monthly programs Sept-June, Ina Coolbrith Circle, Orinda, President: Richard Angilly

-Poets re invited to read monthly at Bay Area Poets Coalition readings 1st Sat 3-5 PM, Strawberry Lodge Senior Center (all ages welcome) Berkeley, coordinated by John Rowe and Nance Wogan
+Poets re invited to read monthly at Bay Area Poets Coalition readings 1st Sat 3-5 PM, Strawberry Lodge Senior Center (all ages welcome) Berkeley

 Poets are invited to read bi-monthly at Rebecca's Books, Oakland by Ashby BART, coordinated by Avotcja

 Above events are free, open to all.
-Share your work; hear what poets have to say, all over the Bay Area.
+Share your work; hear what other poets have to say, all over the San Francisco Bay Area.

-On behalf of ALAMEDA ISLAND POETS, heartfelt thanks to all who have attended readings, been featured readers, read at monthly Open Readings and other events, who helped as Officers in the Alameda Island Poets Chapter , taking special responsibilities to always be there to keep events going; THESE INCLUDE; Susan Coons, Associate Member who contacted poets for their 2008 dues.
-Marie Burnett contacting members for their 2009 dues, Ken Peterson, Vice-President, Peter Sandholdt, 2nd Vice-President, Beverly Alexander, Secretary/Hospitality Chair who faithfully maintained the Sign-In book at each reading, Angela Reis and Ken Peterson who have transported poets, their art work and other help more than is possible to express AM Fonda for creating and maintaining our website, Ken Peterson, Sarahanne Lum, AM Fonda, Garrett Murphy, for reading for Jack London's Birthday at his birthplace in San Francisco, Natica Angilly and Artists Embassy International and Judy Cheung of Poets of the Vineyard for co-sponsored events.
-It has been a wonderful, fantastic 2008.
-Thanks again to all For Poetry Always..
+On behalf of ALAMEDA ISLAND POETS, heartfelt thanks to all who have attended readings, been featured readers, read at monthly Open Readings and other events, who helped as Officers in the Alameda Island Poets Chapter, taking special responsibilities to be there to keep events going.
+THESE INCLUDE; Susan Coons, Ken Peterson, Peter Sandholdt, Beverly Alexander, Angela Reis and Ken Peterson who have transported poets, their art work and been helpful and supportive in ways more than possible to express.
+AM Fonda updates our online presence, Ken Peterson, Sarahanne Lum, Garrett Murphy, for reading on Jack London's Birthday at his birthplace in San Francisco, Natica Angilly and Artists Embassy International and Judy Cheung of Poets of the Vineyard for co-sponsoring events.
+It has been a wonderful, fantastic 2009, 2010, 2011, 2012 Thanks again to all For Poetry Always..

 Alameda Island Poets multicultural programs have included panels on translation of poetry from different languages and events featuring the poets who have been named Poet Laureate by a city, county, district, as well as the California State Poet Laureate, Al Young.
 Some poets who have been featured at Alameda Island Poets Events include::